metacpan/metacpan-cpan-extracted/distros/D/Date-Holidays-CW/README.md

 # UTF-8

-Be aware that we return UTF-8 when Papiamento or Dutch is chosen.
-So make sure you set your enconding to UTF-8, otherwise you may see weird things.
+Be aware that we return UTF-8.
+Please set your enconding to UTF-8, otherwise you may see weird things.